 - Delaying planting and other field operations because of wetter, colder soils

 Many steps can help prevent — or at least slow — soil compaction.
-These include varying tillage depths from year to year, increasing crop rotation, rotating in more taproot crops and staying off of fields that are too wet.
 Among the most recommended preventive practices is controlling traffic.
 During a growing season, up to 90 percent of a field can be tracked by equipment.
 Managing wheel traffic with the Case IH Advanced Farming System (AFS) can pinpoint traffic to as few paths as possible, from tillage to planting to spray applications to harvest.

 You also can manage wheel traffic by reducing the number of wheels.
-Industry-leading track technology from Case IH, including the Steiger® Quadtrac®, Steiger Rowtrac™ and Axial-Flow® tracked combines, deliver exceptional performance in independent-track technology.
-Last year, Case IH introduced the Magnum™ Rowtrac™, which pairs the flotation and traction advantages of tracks with the maneuverability of traditional row-crop tractors.
+Industry-leading track technology from Case IH, including the Steiger® Quadtrac®, Steiger Rowtrac™, Magnum™ Rowtrac™ and Axial-Flow® tracked combines, deliver exceptional performance in independent-track technology.

-When it comes to breaking through compaction, turn to our innovative Tiger Points — then lift, twist and roll.
-Thanks to the Case IH agronomic design of Tiger Points, the 23-degree, downward-, rearward- and outward-swept wings do more than just cut a slot in the compaction layer.
+When it comes to breaking through compaction, turn to our innovative Ecolo-Tiger 875 with Tiger Points.
+The Ecolo-Tiger 875 efficiently sizes and mixes tough, heavy residue, while leveling the soil for a smooth seedbed.
+Thanks to the Case IH agronomic design of Tiger Points, the 23-degree, downward-, rearward- and outward-swept wings do more than just cut into the compaction layer.
 They:

 - Lift.
 The tip starts the fracturing by lifting the compacted soil.